-Join Lisa Bock for an in-depth discussion in this video Exploring NTFS, file, share, and registry security, part of Foundations of IT Security: Operating System Security.
+Join Lisa Bock for an in-depth discussion in this video Exploring NTFS, file, share, and registry security, part of IT Security Foundations: Operating System Security (2015).

 Note: This training maps to a number of the exam topics on the Microsoft Technology Associate (MTA) Security Fundamentals exam (98-367).
 See https://www.microsoft.com/learning/en-us/exam-98-367.aspx for more information.

 - Apply security principles to create a strong password.